How to Future-Proof Your Strategy with a Scalable Cloud Governance Framework

 Assess Current Governance Practices

 Begin by evaluating your existing governance policies, tools, and processes.
-Identify gaps or inefficiencies, including outdated policies, lack of automation, or areas prone to compliance risks.
-This assessment provides a baseline to understand what needs improvement.
+Identify gaps or inefficiencies.
+This assessment helps you understand what kind of governance features support minimal manual effort and where you need improvement.

 Define Governance Objectives